 - Scenario parameter schemas:

-. - Run logging:
+price_deck, capex_curve, opex_class, tax_regime, option_trigger. - Run logging:

-table referencing immutable parameter version rows.
+run_log table referencing immutable parameter version rows.

 6. Parameter & Assumption Management#